dgraph-io/dgraph-docs/content/graphql/authorization/authorization-overview.md

 ## Authorization

-You can add authorization rules to your schema with the `@auth` directive, but for the `@auth` directive to work, you also need to configure authentication using the `Dgraph.Authorization` object (which handles authentication) on the last line of your schema, as described below.
+You can add authorization rules to your schema using the `@auth` directive.
+But, you also need to configure the `Dgraph.Authorization` object (which handles authentication) on the last line of your schema for the `@auth` directive to work (as described below).

 When authentication and authorization are complete, your schema should look similar to the following: